codecasupport/playbook/docs/workflow.md

 Updated 02-22-21

-Publishing California state government open-source projects to Code CA Open Source adopts the code.json data management protocol, the same employed by the U.S. Government’s [code.gov](https://code.gov) and NASA’s [code.nasa.gov](https://code.nasa.gov).
+Publishing California state government open-source projects to CodeCA OpenSource adopts the code.json data management protocol, the same employed by the U.S. Government’s [code.gov](https://code.gov) and NASA’s [code.nasa.gov](https://code.nasa.gov).

 ## code-ca.json

-As code.gov and code.nasa.gov do, Code CA Open Source will leverage the JSON protocol to publish publicly-available state open-source projects.
+As code.gov and code.nasa.gov do, CodeCA OpenSource will leverage the JSON protocol to publish publicly-available state open-source projects.

 About JSON: